 Once you have closed the window with the correct settings, you need to click on your background.
 Doing this will cause the background shade to appear in the box that’s labelled for the colour.
 You should have a ‘Lightness’ slider.
 Simply drag this slider all the way to the end, and you should see both your preview and your image change to display a bright white image.
 Once this is done, click okay.

 Cutting out Your Components

 Now you should have your components, either scanned from paper or from a file on your computer in an image file that you can open in Photoshop.
 Do this now, and then use the ‘Pen’ tool you carefully cut out each component one at a time.
-Once each component had been carefully traced around, copy and then paste it, and it should create a new layer, specifically with that one component on it.
+Once each component had been carefully traced around, copy and then paste it.
+It should create a new layer, specifically with that one component on it.
 Once a separate layer has been made, reselect your original one and cut out the other components too, one at a time.